John Hurt

 In 2008, John Hurt played Abner Ravenwood in the Indiana Jones film The Kingdom of the Crystal Skull.

-In April 2008, the BBC reported that John Hurt will reprise his role as Quentin Crisp in a sequel to The Naked Civil Servant, entitled An Englishman in New York.
+In April 2008, the BBC reported that John Hurt was to reprise his role as Quentin Crisp in a sequel to The Naked Civil Servant, entitled An Englishman in New York.